Updated: 14 July 2022

 Social media sites, for the purposes of conducting market research and running marketing campaigns.
 When sharing data with these sites, we ensure that your data is only used in accordance with our instructions.

-When you apply, use or register for our services or credit products, we may perform credit and identity checks on you with one or more credit reference agencies ("CRAs").
-We may also make periodic credit checks on you to manage your account with us or fulfil our services.
+If you apply, use or register for credit products, we may perform hard credit and identity checks on you with one or more credit reference agencies (CRAs).
+We may also make periodic soft credit checks on you to manage your account with us or fulfil our services.

 We will use this information to: